 Kanye took the biggest risk of his already illustrious career: a gamble that is possibly one of the biggest risks a rap artist has ever taken.
 He fused rap and R&B, heavily utilised autotune, and divorced himself almost entirely from the sample-based beats that literally created, sustained, and invigorated his career.

-The data reflects this, and showcases just how brave Kanye was in 2008 when he dropped the ASR-10 and picked up the Roland TR-808.
+The data reflects this, and showcases just how brave Kanye the Producer was in 2008 when he dropped the ASR-10 and picked up the Roland TR-808.

 808s & Heartbreak Era: The Data